top of page

 John Samonte is a choral director at the Shoreham-Wading River Central School District.
 He conducts the 6th Grade Treble Choir, the 7th & 8th Grade Chamber Choir, and directs the elite show choir and all-male singing group at Albert G. Prodell Middle School.

 He has taught general music, choir, and orchestra at both the elementary and secondary level.
 John received his Kodály certificate from the Hartt School in Hartford, CT.
 In addition to his studies in Kodály, he has studied Orff Schulwerk, World Music Drumming, Suzuki, and holds several certificates with FAME.
-He is currently the Past President of the Long Island American Orff Schulwerk Association, the Secretary of the Choral Society of the Moriches, and one of the Co-Vice Presidents of the Suffolk County Music Educators’ Association.
+He is currently the Past President of the Long Island American Orff Schulwerk Association, a Member at Large for the Choral Society of the Moriches, and one of the Co-Vice Presidents of the Suffolk County Music Educators’ Association.

 John earned his Bachelor of Music from the Crane School of Music in Potsdam, NY.
 He majored in Music Business and Music Education, with concentrations in Voice, Violin, and Special Music Education.
 In addition to his applied music studies, John holds a Master of Arts in Music & Music Education from Teachers College, Columbia University.